-(c) Primarily distributions received from Ford Credit, excluding proceeds from Financial Services sector divestitures paid to the Automotive sector.
+(c) Primarily distributions received from Ford Credit, excluding proceeds from Financial Services sector divestitures paid to the Automotive sector

-(b) Includes Jaguar Land Rover.
+(a) Except as noted (see footnote (b) Includes Jaguar Land Rover.

-Primarily payables and receivables between the Automotive and Financial Services sectors in the normal course of business.
+(c) Primarily payables and receivables between the Automotive and Financial Services sectors in the normal course of business.
 For example, vehicle wholesale loans that are made by Ford Credit to Ford-owned dealers.